 There are plenty of tasty ways to customize this buckwheat sourdough loaf and make it your own.
 Below are some of my favorite options to try out!

 - Spreads: Try slathering a spoonful of your favorite spread atop a slice.
-Some of my top picks include mashed avocado, nut butter, cream cheese, hummus, fruit compote, and Nutella.
+Some of my top picks include mashed avocado, nut butter, cream cheese, hummus, fruit compote, and vegan Nutella.

 - Gluten-Free Buckwheat Sourdough Bread: You can easily turn this dish into gluten-free bread by swapping out the all-purpose flour and whole-wheat flour with gluten-free flour.
 Make sure to also use a gluten-free starter.